Pulaski Skyway: Rehabilitation

 The roadway remained open through the use of alternate lane closures during the work until April 12, 2014, affecting the 74,000 daily crossings.
 The rehabilitation project, with an estimated cost of $1.2–1.5 billion, is being done in phases and spread out over ten contracts, the first of which began in 2012, and the last, for final painting of the steel structure, planned for completion in 2020.
 The improvements are expected to extend the life of the bridge until at least 2095.

 The Pulaski Skyway (left), looking east, and the Lincoln Highway (US 1/9 Truck) cross the Passaic and Hackensack rivers.
 The New Jersey Turnpike is visible in the foreground.

 The skyway was closed for eastbound (northbound US 1/9) traffic on April 12, 2014, for two years in order to replace the entire bridge deck.
 The midway access ramps in South Kearny and Jersey City were closed to regular traffic, but would be available to emergency responders.
 In April 2015, NJDOT said that unforeseen additional repairs would be made, extending the scheduled April 2016 completion date to sometime later that year and adding $14 million in costs.
 In March 2018, after several construction delays, it was announced that the Pulaski Skyway was set to be reopened to all traffic that spring.
 The skyway reopened to all traffic on June 30, 2018, two days earlier than NJDOT had originally announced.
 Auxiliary projects, such as rehabilitation of ramps onto the skyway and reconstruction of Route 139, are expected to continue at least through 2026.
 As of 2024, construction on 6 out of 13 contracts had been completed, with 3 more under construction and 4 in the preparatory phase.
+As of 2025, all but two of the projects were planned to be finished by 2030.